enessyarali/Easy-Warehouse/DesignDocument.md

 - [Verification traceability matrix](#verification-traceability-matrix)
 - [Verification sequence diagrams](#verification-sequence-diagrams)

-# Instructions

-The design must satisfy the Official Requirements document, notably functional and non functional requirements, and be consistent with the APIs.

 # High level design

 For our design, we have adopted a layered, model-view architectural style.
-In particular, we have a front end, taking care of the presentational aspect, which interacts with a back end, managing the application logic and data.
+In particular, we have a front end (`client`), taking care of the presentational aspect, which interacts with a back end (`server`), managing the application logic and data.
 The back end is then further logically split into two parts, one taking care of the model and its logic, and another one which is used as an interface with the database.

 ## Package diagram